Chapter 1: In the Beginning

 Seeing that the coast was clear, I slipped out of the store and down the street.

 Exhausted from my escape from the city, I climbed one of the large oak trees that I'd seen from the dirt road.
 I loved climbing trees and oak trees were the best because of their size.
 Now I used the interwoven branches and a rope that I'd grabbed from the store to secure myself to the tree by tying it around my waist.
 I needed to rest, and this was the only place I could find where the dead couldn't reach me.
 I let out a sigh of exhaustion.
-The night was quiet, nothing but the song of tree frogs and the droning of bull frogs from the nearby brook.
+The night was quiet, nothing but the song of crickets and the droning of bull frogs from the nearby brook filling the air.
 The sky was clear, the stars bright in the sky.
 At any other time in my life, I would have loved it.
 I loved camping and fishing.
 I spent most of my summer sleeping under the stars rather than in my own bed.
 I took after my father in that way.
 It was the only time that we ever spent together.

 In the middle of these memories, I fell asleep.

 I couldn't wait them out.
-From what I'd seen, the dead never got tired and I knew that they would be able to smell me.
+From what I'd seen, the dead never got tired and I knew that they were able to smell me.
 I could smell myself, having not had the chance to bathe in weeks.
 The only way out of this was to kill them.

 Again I shot, but this time my aim was totally off.